defano/wyldcard/README.md

 #### What's missing?

-* WyldCard can't open or import old HyperCard stacks and has no concept of external commands or functions (XCMDs/XFCNs).
-* No home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
+* No home stack and no ability to inherit behavior from other stacks (i.e., `start using ...`).
+* No concept of user levels and no report printing.
+* Some parts of the HyperTalk language, especially those related to obsolete operating system or hardware capabilities (like AppleTalk), are missing.

 ## Getting started